 - Stack leaves on top of each other and place them inside your labeled bag.
 Insert petioles first.

 - Push some air out of the bag and seal it.
 Don’t add extra moisture to the sample.

-A sample of two, three, four or up to five vines may be submitted for testing.
+When leaves are available, a sample of two, three, four or up to five vines may be submitted for testing.
 This is an alternative sampling strategy to reduce testing costs.
 A collection of individual samples is called a composite sample.